 Prayer is one way we can experience Immanuel.
 Talk to him, but also listen for him.
 Someone once asked how I discern whether what I hear is my own voice in my head or God’s.
 It was a good question, and one that’s hard to understand if you haven’t walked with him for awhile.
 I have to admit, sometimes I question if I’ve heard God or my own thoughts, but other times, I have no doubt it’s God’s wisdom.
 This is how I know:

 Honestly, Scripture is the key.
 It is the witness of his presence, his promises, and his faithfulness.
 We can’t base out beliefs and our actions only on our feelings.
 In order to experience Immanuel and his wisdom we need to be in his Word everyday.
 That’s why I provide monthly reading plans.
-This month all of the verses are about God’s presence with us.
-This is a ten-page reading plan with prompts and room to journal your prayers and answers.
+This month I’ve made a simple printable with the list of verses to read daily (image and link above), and I’ve made a printable with prompts to journal.
+All of the verses are about God’s presence with us.
+This is the ten-page reading plan with prompts and room to journal your prayers and answers.

 You are never alone.